turkyden/react-darkreader/src/demo/demo4.md

 };
 ```

-Or you can use the switch trigger with [Ant Design](https://ant.design/components/switch-cn/)
+Or you can import the switch trigger from [Ant Design](https://ant.design/components/switch-cn/)

 ```tsx
 import React from 'react';